konstfish/shoal/docs/ingress/Zero Trust.md

 date: 2024-03-01
 ---

-https://sso.konst.fish is an OAuth2 Proxy which authorizes any member of the shoal-konst-fish GitHub Org.
+https://sso.konst.fish is an [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy) which authorizes any member of the shoal-konst-fish GitHub Org.

+## Architecture

 ```mermaid
 flowchart TD